brantburnett/btburnett.com/_posts/2023-12-12-new-generics.md

 Since .NET 2.0 we've had support for generics in C#.
 Generics are a great way to write code that can be reused across a variety of types.
-For example, the `List<T>` class is a generic type which can be used to store a list of any type while maintaining strong type controls and avoiding boxing/unboxing of value types.
+For example, the `List<T>` class is a generic type which can be used to store a list of any type while maintaining strong type controls and avoiding boxing of value types (unlike its predecessor `ArrayList`).

 Along with generics came the concept of [generic type constraints](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/generics/constraints-on-type-parameters).
 These allow you to specify that a generic type must be a particular type or implement a particular interface.
 Since